MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 ---
 layout: post
-title: Improving VAEs' Robustness to Adversarial Attacks -- Part 1
+title: Improving VAEs' Robustness to Adversarial Attacks – Part 1
 ---

 This is part one of a two part series where I explain in some detail the ideas in my recent ICLR paper `Improving VAEs' Robustness to Adversarial Attacks', work done with my friends and colleagues at the University of Oxford and The Alan Turing Institute.

-If you are not familiar with Variational Autoencoders, I recommend you start with either of the review articles [Doesch, (2016)](https://arxiv.org/abs/1606.05908) or [Kingma & Welling, (2019)](https://arxiv.org/abs/1906.02691).
+If you are not familiar with Variational Autoencoders, I recommend you start with a review article -- both [Doesch, (2016)](https://arxiv.org/abs/1606.05908) and [Kingma & Welling, (2019)](https://arxiv.org/abs/1906.02691) are great.

 ## Adversarial Attacks